8th annual 2019 Energy Symposium was a great success!

 Click here to register to watch past symposia videotaped sessions

-The Energy Institute and the School of Global Environmental Sustainability hosted the seventh annual 21st Century Energy Transition Symposium at CSU on October 30-31, 2017.
+In 2017, the Energy Institute and the School of Global Environmental Sustainability hosted the seventh annual 21st Century Energy Transition Symposium at CSU on October 30-31, 2017.
 The two day event encapsulated an ever-broadening dialogue around the U.S. and world’s energy transition and the topics surrounding those complex issues.
 The Women in Clean Energy lunch kicked off the event, which in the past two years, has inspired an audience of men and women on energy-related topics while discussing how to stimulate STEM (Science, Technology, Engineering and Math careers) and “unleash the power of women in an ever-changing energy landscape”.

 At the 2017 event, we heard from experts on “energy’s grand challenges” including how innovation, research and policy can lead to national and global impact.
 Speakers discussed how clean energy leadership is being taken up by cities, states and corporations, how effective cyber and energy security impacts the U.S. interlinked networks as well as how decarbonizing fossil fuels can be accomplished.
 Participants heard how understanding human behavior is critical to achieving energy and climate goals.
 In addition, researchers shared actual solutions and innovations that are in the marketplace helping to solve complex energy issues our world is facing today.